 Brain-imaging procedures your doctor may recommend to help diagnose vascular dementia include:

 Magnetic resonance imaging (MRI).
-An MRI uses radio waves and a strong magnetic field to produce detailed images of your brain.
+An Magnetic resonance imaging (MRI) uses radio waves and a strong magnetic field to produce detailed images of your brain.
 You lie on a narrow table that slides into a tube-shaped MRI machine, which makes loud banging noises while it produces images.

-The entire procedure can take an hour or more.
 MRIs are painless, but some people feel claustrophobic inside the machine and are disturbed by the noise.
-MRIs can provide even more detail than CT scans about strokes, mini strokes and blood vessel abnormalities.
+MRIs are generally the preferred imaging test because MRIs can provide even more detail than computed tomography (CT) scans about strokes, ministrokes and blood vessel abnormalities and is the test of choice for evaluating vascular dementia.

 This type of exam assesses your ability to: